Approximate Bayesian Computation with Statistical Distances for Model Selection: Simulation Study

-Being a standard example in the ABC literature where the issue of intractability arises, a model selection problem involving the $g$-and-$k$ distribution \citep{rayner2002} is considered here.
-The $g$-and-$k$ distribution is defined by its quantile function
+Being a standard benchmark in the ABC literature for problems with intractable likelihoods, we consider a model selection problem involving the $g$-and-$k$ distribution \citep{rayner2002}.
+This distribution is defined via its quantile function:

-where $z(p)$ is the quantile function of the standard normal distribution, with $c = 0.8$ often used to ensure a proper distribution.
-The parameters $a,b > 0$ are location and scale parameters respectively, while $g$ is a skewness parameter and $k > -\frac{1}{2}$ is a measure of kurtosis.
-The $g$-and-$k$ distribution is able to capture a wide variety of distribution shapes and is thus highly flexible, though standard parameter estimation methods are not applicable as its density function is undefined.
+where $z(p)$ denotes the quantile function of the standard normal distribution.
+The constant $c = 0.8$ ensures that $\mathcal{Q}$ defines a proper distribution.
+Parameters $a,b>0$ represent location and scale, $g$ controls skewness, and $k > -\tfrac{1}{2}$ controls kurtosis.
+The $g$-and-$k$ distribution is attractive for its flexibility, but the absence of a closed-form density complicates standard likelihood-based inference.

-For this model selection problem, the set-up of \cite{marin2013} is followed, setting $a = 0$, $b = 1$, $c = 0.8$ and considering the two following $g$-and-$k$ sub-models: $M_1: g = 0$ vs $M_2: g \neq 0$.
-We consider $a$ and $b$ known under both models and $k$ unknown, with prior distributions $k \sim U(-0.5, 5)$ for both models, and $g \sim U(0, 4)$ under model $M_2$.
-This essentially gives a hypothesis test for skewness with $k$ unknown, where $M_1$ is a null model with no skewness $(g=0)$, and $M_2$ is an alternative model with some positive skewness $(0 < g < 4)$.

-When generating the observed data from $M_1$, $k$ is fixed at 2, and when generating the observed data from $M_2$, $g = 1$ and $k = 2$, following \cite{marin2013}.
-Appendix D in the Supplementary Material shows a comparison between possible models under $M_1$ and $M_2$.
-Here we investigate the performance of ABC methods for datasets from $M_1$ and for datasets from $M_2$, fixing $g=1$ under $M_1$, so that observed data is similar between the two models, making the model choice problem more challenging.

-\cite{marin2013} use the 0.1 and 0.9 quantile of the data as summary statistics and the $L_1$ norm as $\rho(\cdot,\cdot)$ in ABC-Stat, and demonstrate that this choice satisfies their theoretical requirements that ensure the correct model is recovered asymptotically when the data is sampled from either $M_1$ or $M_2$.
-We compare full data approaches with their method.
-We also follow \cite{marin2013} by choosing the $1\%$ quantile of the simulated data distances.
-In this case, using the log-transformation is not possible since the observations can be negative.
-We will use distances on the untransformed data.

-The results for each of the different ABC methods, when the observed data are obtained from $M_1$, are shown in Figure~\ref{fig:g-and-k_combined_posterior_boxplot_m1_eps0.01}.
-As the sample size increases, each method results in the selection of $M_1$ as $\hat{\pi}(M_1 | \bm{y})$ increases to 1 for most datasets, though the rate of convergence varies across methods.
-While the use of MMD results in relatively lower posterior probabilities across the samples for both samples sizes, the use of ABC-CvM and ABC-Wass leads to a much faster overall convergence, similarly to the case of ABC-Stat with sufficient statistics across models.
-ABC-Wass provides the most discriminant ABC method for both sample sizes, giving posterior probabilities for $M_1$ with a larger median and that are in general closer to one.

-It is important to notice, however, that all methods results in a few outliers, in particular for the sample size of $n=100$, and $M_1$ may be assigned a lower estimated posterior probability than $M_2$.
-This suggests that while these approaches are highly discriminant in most cases, they may lack a certain level of robustness, though ABC-Wass gives no such outliers for the larger sample size of $n=1000$.
-The presence of outliers could also be a result of rare samples where the true posterior probability of $M_1$ may be lower than that of $M_2$, which may occur when there is positive skewness in the observed data.